-Zoning and Land Use
+Zoning & Land Use

-The zoning and land use regulations in this chapter are intended to guide development and decision making to achieve the vision of the Lincoln Avenue Specific Plan.

-While broad land use categories are assigned in the General Plan, the Specific Plan establishes a detailed list of allowed land uses and permit requirements for each zoning district within the plan area.
+The zoning and land use regulations in this chapter are intended to guide development and decision making to achieve the vision of the LASP.
+While broad land use categories are assigned in the General Plan, the LASP establishes a detailed list of allowed land uses and permit requirements for each zoning district within the plan area.
+For ease of understanding mixed-use and single-use areas, Map 4.1-1 illustrates generalized land uses in the Plan area.